rishavsen1/davidson_incidents/README.md

 Added the Poission Regression model of predicting the incident rates

-The updated notebook contains the mean-error for all the grids - data being taken month-wise for a total of 50 months
+The updated notebook contains the mean-error for all the grids - data being taken month-wise for a total of 50 months\\

+The Poisson regression on kmeans clustered (clusters=3) data is added.